-Meridian City Council has allocated $50,000 for Neighborhood Grants to be awarded to Meridian residents or organizations for projects that bring Meridian neighbors together and improve the community.
-Applicants may apply for Neighborhood Grant funds in any amount up to $50,000 and may request funds for more than one project.
-Projects must be complete by September 9, 2022.
+Meridian City Council has allocated $50,000 for Neighborhood Grants, to be awarded to Meridian residents for projects that bring Meridian neighbors together and improve the community.
+Applicants may apply for Neighborhood Grant funds in any amount up to $50,000, and may request funds for more than one project.
+Projects must be complete by September 9, 2023.

 Eligibility and Criteria

-Projects funded with Neighborhood Grant funds must be located on public property or an easement located within the City of Meridian.
-Applicants must be residents or organizations of the City of Meridian.
-Upon selection of a project for funding, the City of Meridian will require the successful applicants to enter into a grant recipient agreement establishing terms and conditions of the grant funds (sample agreement available upon request).
+Projects funded with Neighborhood Grant funds must be located on public property located within the City of Meridian.
+Applicants must be residents of the City of Meridian or organizations operating within the City of Meridian.
+Upon selection of a project for funding, the City of Meridian will require the successful Applicant to enter into a grant recipient agreement establishing terms and conditions of the grant funds).
 In awarding Neighborhood Grants, the selection panel will consider the following criteria:

-4. Long-term viability and impact of proposed Project.
+- Long-term viability. maintenance and impact of proposed Project.

 To apply, Applicants must submit the following materials to the City Contact listed below.
 If applying for more than one grant, a separate application must be completed for each project.